Bob Doll's Ten Predictions for 2019: 3Q update

-- Ten Predictions: At the half way point of the year, most of our predictions are trending in the right direction.
+- Ten Predictions: As we close in on the end of the year, more of our predictions are trending correct than not.

 - Key themes for investors: Investing is likely to be challenging from here.
-Remaining flexible will be critical.
+Remaining flexible will be key.

 Download full report.

 We based our 2019 predictions around the theme that markets and economic data would be choppy, but we would avoid a recession or end to the bull market.
 As we approach the end of the year, more of our predictions are currently trending in the right direction than not.

 Prediction 1The U.S. expansion becomes the longest in history despite GDP slowing to a still-above-trend increase of 2% to 2.5%.

 Prediction 2Unemployment bottoms in 2019 while wage growth continues to rise.

 Prediction 3The Treasury yield curve flattens and credit spreads widen due to late cycle concerns.

 Bond market volatility has moved this prediction all over the place.
 If the year ended today, we’d call this one half-correct.
 The yield curve has been inverting on-and-off this year, but ended the quarter with a slightly positive (but flatter) slope, while credit spreads have tightened.3

 Prediction 4Corporate earnings growth estimates weaken for 2019 and 2020, as both revenue and profit pressures rise.